Fortunato Restagno

 Why I Enjoy Shidokan Karate

 I have had the opportunity to be exposed to other martial arts.
 I was at a stage in my training where I wanted more depth and to connect with a true traditional master.
 I travelled and trained with some exceptional individuals.
 However, one stood out.
-Hanshi (10th Dan) Seikichi Iha, head of the Beikoku Association.
+Hanshi (10th Dan) Seikichi Iha, head of the Beikoku Association teaching an Original Traditional Okinawan style of karate.
 His efficiency and understanding of motion were extraordinary.
 Many of his students are also quite noteworthy.
 Most of all his mission encompassed something deeper that communicates the importance of friendship, cooperation and learning.
 This was the glue that supports our continued growth as individuals.
-The style's roots are are also very historical and traditional.
-The applications are very efficient, fluid and scientific.
-As I get older I want to continue my training.
-I find Shidokan is body friendly.
-Practitioners in their 80's and 90's are still training in this style.
-Also, Iha Sensei continues to find new ways to challenge our minds and bodies.
-His association is very supportive, friendly and is consistent with how it teaches the content.
-Sensei Roy Paul is the head of the Shidokan Canada and actively follows Iha Sensei teaching style.
-Sensei Roy has also been a great friend, teacher and supportive of all the members at our dojo.
+It is an .
+I particularly enjoy the partner work applications.
+They are very efficient, fluid and scientific.
+Iha Sensei's karate is body friendly.
+The association has been incredibly supportive from day one.
+Most of all this style is very heathy and I hope to continue to train for many years.

 What I Enjoy About Teaching